 Our community has identified that a student who will succed in the future is one with confidence, independence and the ability to be creative.

-So, in addition to high academic achievement, we celebrate imagination and creativity and encourage challenge so students are not afraid of "unfamiliar paths".
+In addition to high academic achievement, we celebrate imagination and creativity and encourage challenge so students are not afraid of "unfamiliar paths".

 For these reasons, of all the 21st Century skills embedded in learning activities, at Riverside we focus on creativity as the skill to be acknowledged through special awards.